gocd/docs.go.cd/content/installation/_index.md

 ![Agents screen, with one idle agent](/images/gocd_new_installation_agents_page.png)

 An agent or agents can be installed on any node, and not necessarily the node that the GoCD Server is installed on.
-The only requirements are that ports 8153 and 8154 of the GoCD Server are accessible from the node that the agents are installed on.
+The only requirement is that port 8153 of the GoCD Server (or an alternative HTTPS port, if using a fronting [reverse proxy](configure-reverse-proxy.html)) is accessible from the node that the agents are installed on.

 If you are still having trouble with the installation, take a look at the [troubleshooting guide](troubleshoot_installer.html).